Kee-Wang/PES-Fitting-MSA/PES-Fitting-MSA/README.txt

     First line is the number of atoms, and second line is the energy in Hartree.
 All the following lines are the Cartesian coordinates in Angstrom.
-The order of the atoms must agree with A2B2C
+The order of the atoms must agree with A2B2C In our example, the energy is the interaction between H2 and H2O, which is the difference between the dimer energy and the monomer energies.
+But our fitting software can be used for both interaction and full potential.

 (8) Run the fitting code: ./fit.x
     All the coefficients will be in "coeff.dat"

 (9) Modify the pes_shell.f90:
     pes_shell.f90 defines the subroutine to use the PES.
-It is a template.
+It is also a template.
     (A) replace XXX with the number of coefficients (size of c in basis.f90)